jamatali/C-C-Journey/README.md

 C++ was developed as an extension of C, and both languages have almost the same syntax.

 The main difference between C and C++ is that C++ support classes and objects, while C does not.

+# C++ Get Started

+To start using C++, you need two things:

+A text editor, like Notepad, to write C++ code
+A compiler, like GCC, to translate the C++ code into a language that the computer will understand